salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-bindings-and-triggers-for-azure-functions.md

     await client.SendAsync(message);
 }</code></pre>

 It is a straightforward approach but has a few drawbacks.
 We read the service bus connection string and queue name from environment, and create a QueueClient object to pass a message to a queue.
 In doing so, we have built a dependency on a "QueueClient" object.
-Our code is now more aware of the "glue" logic between your Function and Service Bus.
+Our code is now more aware of the "glue" logic between our Function and Service Bus.

 With output binding, we can write something like this:
 <pre><code>[FunctionName("MyFunctionName")]